lyon-fnal/singularity-vm/README.md

 ### Add plugins to Vagrant

 Once Vagrant is installed you need to add plugins.
+You only need to do this once.
 Open a terminal window and do the following...

 ```bash
 vagrant plugin install vagrant-vbguest